City-of-Helsinki/hds-analytics/README.md

 As an example:
 `yarn start PACKAGES=react,vite,gatsby GITHUB_TOKEN=asduihasudhasdh`

-After all is run the results are output as 3 separate json files prefixed with date in `./results` folder.
+After all is run the results are output as 3 separate json files prefixed with date in `./tmp_results` folder.

+There's also a Github action that is ran periodically (1st day of every month at 00:00) which stores the results in `results` branch under `results` folder (https://github.com/City-of-Helsinki/hds-analytics/tree/results/results).

 ## Remark
 This fetches and scans whatever the repos' default branches are set to.